-Because of ongoing public health concerns related to COVID-19 and expert recommendations for social distancing, we are now offering clients telehealth.
-This means that we are offering video sessions over the internet and, if video is not an option, by phone.
+Because of ongoing public health concerns related to COVID-19, we are currently providing services via telehealth.
+This means that we are offering secure, confidential video sessions and, if video is not an option, by phone.
 We ask that all clients who can be safely and effectively seen using telehealth do so.
 We will be continuing with telehealth for the foreseeable future and will revisit our plans every few weeks.

 What You Will Need